 Today, Miriam's research work identifies and promotes sustainable crop production techniques to enhance smallholder farmers' adaptation to climate change.
-She also documents indigenous knowledge on climate change adoption while building the farmers' capacity to implement agroecosystem-friendly management practices.
+She also documents indigenous knowledge on climate change adoption while building the farmers' capacity to implement agroecosystemfriendly management practices.
 Her research contributes to enhanced agricultural productivity and builds the resilience of smallholder farming communities in Kenya towards climate change.

-Miriam is currently working with 4,000 smallholder farmers to implement climatesmart agricultural technologies at the farm level.
-She uses farm demonstrations to showcase the most appropriate and ideal technologies and coordinates farmer exchange visits for peer learning.
+Miriam is currently working with 4,000 a country's economic status. smallholder farmers to implement climatesmart agricultural technologies at the farm "Agriculture has the potential to contribute to level.
+She uses farm demonstrations to the sustainable development goals and reduce showcase the most appropriate and ideal the impact of climate change.
+Let's embrace technologies and coordinates farmer exchange it," states Miriam. visits for peer learning.
 Through these efforts, bean production in Kenya's Laikipia and Nyeri counties has risen from 1.5bags per acre to 5 bags per acre.
 Additionally, 80% of the farmers in the bean value chain adopted good agronomic practices and integrated sustainable pest and disease management practices.
 Further, Miriam's efforts have led to the coordination of farmers into six producer organizations and one cooperative society where the farmers can jointly procure farm inputs and sell their produce.